MagdalenaRomaniecka/Anatomy-of-a-Tweetstorm/README.md

 ---

-## 🎭 Creative Interpretation: A Midnight Run on the Shuto Expressway
+## 🎭 Interpretation: A Midnight Run on the Shuto Expressway
 > We tapped into the radio frequency of the legendary street racer "Musk-san".
 His communications provide a glimpse into the mind of a driver for whom the stakes are higher than just reputation—it's the future of technology.
 > * **Radio Check, "Roger That!" (aka "Yeah"):** A short **"yeah"** is his "copy that" to his spotter, a confirmation that he sees a gap in traffic.
 > * **Praise for the Machine (aka "Tesla"):** The word **"tesla"** isn't just his car; it's his identity.
 Every mention is like hitting the throttle on a straightaway.